- Fire Department

 - Emergency Management

-The Town of Flower Mound's Outdoor Warning System consists of nineteen (19) outdoor warning sirens located throughout the Town that are designed to inform residents who are outside of a possible emergency.
+The Town of Flower Mound's Outdoor Warning System consists of twenty-nine (29) outdoor warning sirens located throughout the Town that are designed to inform residents who are outside of a possible emergency.
 The sirens may be activated in small groups for a localized emergency or they all may be activated simultaneously for a town-wide emergency.
 The Outdoor Warning Sirens are part of an emergency system designed to provide immediate and valuable information to citizens.
 The system is not intended to alert those who are within a home or other structure; however, it is possible that you may still be able to hear a siren while indoors depending on your proximity to a siren; taking into account outdoor conditions at the time of activation.

 The Outdoor Warning Sirens should not be confused with the lightning detectors that are located at several Town parks as well as all LISD campuses.
 Additional information on the ThorGuard system may be found here.